coder/docs/guides/moving-to-oss.md

 ---
-title: "Moving to Coder OSS Beta"
+title: "Moving to Coder OSS"
 description: What you need to know about Coder OSS
 ---